oniony/TMSU/README.md

 v0.3.0
 ------

-  Note: This release changes what tag names are allowed.
-To ensure the tag names in your existing databases are still valid, please run the following
+  *Note: This release changes what tag names are allowed.
+To ensure the tag names in your existing databases are still valid, please run the following script:*
-  script:

-    $ cp ~/.tmsu/default.db ~/.tmsu/default.db.bak
+    $ cp ~/.tmsu/default.db ~/.tmsu/default.db.backup
     $ sqlite3 -init misc/db-upgrade/clean_tag_names.sql ~/.tmsu/default.db

   * Added support for file queries, e.g. 'fish and chips and (mushy-peas or